Almighty-Tycoons/eB02_Tech-Tycoons_sum-of-array-elements/pedagogy/README.md

 ###### Assessment Method: Formative assessment

 <u> <b>Description: </b>
-    During the experiment, student knows which value is greatest among three numbers before excution of the program.
+    During the experiment, Students will perform tasks on the basis of instructions given previously, and simulator will execute code line by line.
+In simulator when user inputs the value which is to be define and the value is inncorrect the virtual simulator will display an alert message.
 After execution of the program user expects some predefined result.
-Therefore, it is a case of expository instructional strategy.

 <br/>